I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 Architecture Overview

-This flow receives an IAM role name as input, collects policy information via direct SDK calls, passes it to the AgentCore harness for AI evaluation, and branches based on the result.
+This flow accepts an IAM role name as input, collects policy information via direct SDK calls, passes it to the AgentCore Harness for AI evaluation, and then branches based on the result.

 Note that the sample in this article is a simplified implementation that only evaluates attached managed policies and inline policies.
-For actual IAM role risk assessment, you also need to consider trust policies (AssumeRolePolicyDocument), Permissions Boundaries, SCPs, resource-based policies, and usage history.
+For actual IAM role risk assessment, trust policies (AssumeRolePolicyDocument), Permissions Boundaries, SCPs, resource-based policies, and usage history should also be considered.

 Implementation Key Points